 You can apply for the recovery benefits through the Canada Revenue Agency My Account page.
-The Canada Recovery Benefit uses set two-week payment periods.
 The Canada Recovery Sickness Benefit and the Canada Recovery Caregiving Benefit use one-week payment periods (you can view period start and end dates here).
 You can only submit an application for each payment period after the period has ended.
 You have up to 60 days after the period has ended to apply for benefits for each period.

 How much will I get?

-If you qualify for Employment Insurance and your claim was submitted on or before September 25, you will receive a minimum of $500 a week but could qualify for up to $573 based on your previous income.
-If you qualify for Employment Insurance and your claim is submitted after September 25, you will receive a minimum of $300 a week until November 20.
-After November 20, there is no minimum benefit amount and you will receive a benefit that is equivalent to 55% of your salary or weekly wage up to the maximum insurable earnings.
+If you qualify for Employment Insurance, you will receive a minimum of $300 a week until November 20.
+After November 20, there is no minimum benefit amount and you will receive a benefit that is equivalent to 55 per cent of your salary or weekly wage up to the maximum insurable earnings.
 EI benefits are taxable, and taxes will be deducted before the benefit is paid to you.

-The three recovery benefits provide a set amount of $300 per week.
-The benefit is taxable and ten per cent will be deducted from your benefit payment for each period (meaning you will receive $270 a week).
+The two recovery benefits provide a set amount of $500 per week.
+The benefit is taxable and 10 per cent will be deducted from your benefit payment for each period (meaning you will receive $450 a week).
 At tax time, you may qualify for a reimbursement of some of this money, or you may have to pay more in taxes, depending on your income.

 How long can I get benefits for?